June 19, 2020

-This is a fast-moving situation, with changes coming every day.
 We will continue to monitor the health situation in our home community of Spiceland, Indiana, and will respond with the necessary precautions to keep our workforce safe.

+We will continue sharing updates regarding our business status as conditions change.
 Thank you for your continuing business, and please stay safe!